Medicare Advantage Plans

 Medicare Advantage Plans – also called Medicare Part C – involve medical and prescription copays, ask that you seek scheduled care in a specific network of physicians/hospitals, and act as primary insurance.
 Primary insurance means that you do not use your Medicare card when seeking healthcare, but rather the insurance company’s Medicare card.
 Medicare Advantage private insurance plans cover the same medical needs that government Medicare covers.

 Generally speaking, with Medicare Advantage plans, by not paying any insurance premiums, you should expect to save significant money versus paying insurance premiums for Medicare Supplemental coverage and stand-alone Part D drug coverage.
-The insurance premiums savings can often exceed $2,000 per year, which is substantial.
-In return for these insurance premiums savings , you must be willing to accept copays and seek care in a specific health network.
+The insurance premiums savings can often exceed $2,500 per year, which is substantial.
+In return for these insurance premiums savings and to enjoy the ancillary benefits (dental/vision/hearing/OTC/gym), you must be willing to accept copays and seek care in a specific health network.

 A Good Review of Medicare Advantage plans (Medicare Part C plans) should include the following: